 Once you’ve received your probationary license, you can usually drive unsupervised.
 Additional requirements such as the display of ‘P-plates’ and curfews may apply, depending on the state in which you’re driving.

 There are fewer requirements asked of a full (but restricted) driver’s license.
-It’s likely that you will have a driving speed limitation and zero blood alcohol content requirement, though.
+It’s likely that you will have a driving speed limitation and zero blood alcohol content requirement when you’re a learner or on a provisional licence, though, the legal acohol limit with a full licence is 0.05 blood alcohol content.

 Alright – ready to get applying for your learner’s permit?
 Simply scroll down, find your state, and follow the links.
 These include applications for both car and motorcycle licenses.